Musical elements in the discrete-time representation of sound

-The music piece \emph{Vibra e treme} explores these possibilities given by tremolos and vibratos, both used in conjunction and independently, with frequencies $f'$, different depths ($\nu$ and $V_{dB}$), and progressive parameters variations (tremolos and vibratos occur many times together in a traditional music instrument and voices).
-Aiming a qualitative appreciation, the piece also develops a comparison between vibratos and tremolos in logarithmic and linear scales.
-Its source code is available online as part of the \massa\ toolbox.
+The musical piece \emph{Shakes and wiggles} explores these possibilities given by tremolos and vibratos, both used in conjunction and independently (tremolos and vibratos occur many times together in a conventional music instrument), with different frequencies $f'$, depths ($\nu$ and $V_{dB}$), and progressive variations of parameters.
+Aiming at a qualitative appreciation, the piece also develops a comparison between vibratos and tremolos in logarithmic and linear scales.~\cite{MASSA}

-The proximity of $f'$ to $20Hz$ generates rugosity in both tremolos and vibratos.
-This rugosity is largely appreciated both in traditional classical music and current electronic music, specially in the \emph{Dubstep} genre.
-Rugosity is also generated by spectral content that produce beating~\cite{Porres,porres2009}.
-The sequence \emph{Bela Rugosi} explores this rugosity threshold with concomitant tremolos and vibratos at the same voice, with different intensity and waveforms.
-The respective code is available online in the \massa\ toolbox.
+The proximity of $f'$ to $20Hz$ generates roughness in both tremolos and vibratos.
+This roughness is largely appreciated both in traditional classical music and current electronic music, especially in the \emph{Dubstep} genre.
+Roughness is also generated by spectral content that produces beating~\cite{Porres,porres2009}.
+The sequence \emph{Bela Rugosi} explores this roughness threshold with concomitant tremolos and vibratos at the same voice, with different intensities and waveforms.~\cite{MASSA}

-As frequency increases further, these oscillations no longer remains noticeable individually.
-In this case, the oscillations are audible as pitch.
-Then, $f'$, $\mu$ and the waveform together, changes the spectrum of original sound $T_i$ in different ways for both tremolos and vibratos.
+As the frequency increases further, these oscillations no longer remain noticeable individually.
+In this case, the oscillations become audible as pitch.
+Then, $f'$, $\mu$ and the waveform together change the audible spectrum of original sound $T$ in different ways for tremolos and vibratos.
 They are called AM (\emph{Amplitude Modulation}) and FM (\emph{Frequency Modulation}) synthesis, respectively.
-These techniques are well known, with applications in synthesizers like \emph{Yamaha DX7}, and even with applications outside music, like in telecommunications, for data transfer by means of electromagnetic waves (e.g.\ AM and FM radios).
+These techniques are well known, with applications in synthesizers like \emph{Yamaha DX7}, and even with applications outside music, as in telecommunications for data transfer by means of electromagnetic waves (e.g.\ AM and FM radios).

-For musical goals, it is possible to understand FM based on the case of sines and, in occurrences of greater complexity, to decompose the signals into their respective Fourier components (i.e.\ sines as well).
-In this way, the FM synthesis performed with a sinusoidal vibrato with frequency $f'$ and depth $\mu$ in a sinusoidal sound $T_i$ with frequency $f$ generates bands centered in $f$ and far from each other with a distance of $f'$:
+For musical goals, it is possible to understand FM based on the case of sines and, when other waveforms are employed, to consider the signals by their respective Fourier components (i.e.\ sines as well).
+The FM synthesis performed with a sinusoidal vibrato of frequency $f'$ and depth $\mu$ in a sinusoidal sound $T$ with frequency $f$ generates bands centered around $f$ and far from each other by $f'$:

 where